Experience, Training,

 • Projects that separate land work from people work

-• Tropical or warm-climate design (I'm a temperate-climate specialist)
+• Tropical or warm-climate design (I'm a temperate-climate specialist; though I may have useful insights into your project)

-• Anyone who thinks permaculture or governance is about implementing templates
+• Anyone who thinks regenerative systems or governance is about implementing templates

 My Approach